 Responsible risk management

-Neelke Doorn is full professor Ethics of Water Engineering at the Department of Philosophy of Delft University of Technology and former assistant director of the 3TU.Centre of Ethics and Technology.
+Neelke Doorn is full professor Ethics of Water Engineering at the Department of Philosophy of Delft University of Technology and Director of Education of the Faculty of Technology, Policy and Management.
 Her primary research is dedicated to moral questions in water engineering, with a specific focus on resilience and climate adaptation.

 In 2013, Neelke received a personal NWO Veni grant for her project "The Ethics of Flood Risk Management", in 2019 followed by a Vidi grant for her project on "Responsibility arrangements in resilience policy for climate adaptation".
 In the past years, she also received various grants within the NWO Responsible Innovation (in Dutch: Maatschappelijk Verantwoord Innoveren; MVI) scheme (two 375kEuro grants in 2015 and a 500kEuro grant in 2016).
 Her most recent MVI-grant is on so-called crowd-based innovations.
 These are initiatives in which citizens collectively initiate activities, provide services, or arrange funding (e.g., local windfarms, community gardens, off-the-grid water treatment, repair cafes).
 These initiatives may provide opportunities for addressing societal challenges, but they may also pose significant challenges as they often occur in the context of traditional, well-established, institutional and governance structures and practices.
 The gap between these traditional structures and radically new initiatives prompts questions about how public values (quality, legitimacy, efficiency, equity) can be safeguarded.